Teaching Young People About Planning

 How much do youth really know about the place where they live?

-Would you like an APA Ambassador to bring an interactive lesson or activity about planning o the students in your classroom?
-Learn about the Ambassadors program, planning summer camps, and other resources to help you pique your students' interest in the many ways planning affects their community.
+Learn about camps and curriculums to help you pique your students' interest in the many ways planning affects their community.